 Does your in-house recruiter target your competitors?
 Do they know who to contact and how to effectively sell your executive and management career opportunities to those upper 10% of top performing executives and managers?
 If you are not using a Headhunter you may not likely be hiring the best talent from the top candidate pool.
 You are likely hiring the best available talent from a much smaller puddle.

 Head-hunters are committed to building strong business relationships within their candidates.
 Hiring the best candidates requires recruiters who are industry knowledgeable, passionate about what they do and dedicated to achieving results for their clients.
 Headhunters who live and breathe recruitment (24/ 7 and 365) work with their clients by understanding their specific business needs and the required talent to help them achieve their business goals.

 An experienced Headhunter will know who and where the most talented individuals are and what it takes to meet their career change demands.
 Headhunters can differentiate the high-level producers from the slackers and underachievers.
 They know which candidates operate below the radar screen and they also know the candidates possessing the greatest potential for success.
 Headhunters do the hardest part of recruiting for you.
 They establish, cultivate and develop candidate relationships, selling their clients’ career opportunities and company values.
 They are trusted by career oriented executives to identify the progressive career opportunities they have specified to the headhunter.

 Consider the costs associated with lost opportunities and sub-par or average performers versus the possible profits generated from superior performers.
 The best Headhunters will also typically structure their hiring fees to accommodate the budgets of their clients.

-At ABA Group Inc. we understand the basis of profitable win/win client relationships and maintains a global network of executives and industry experts.
+At ABA Group we understand the basis of a successful win/win client relationship.
+We continue to grow our global candidate network of talented executives and industry experts.

 Allen Ballach, President